Web Content Display

 JAYANTHI: Birth anniversary.

-JIVA (or JIVATMA): Individual incarnated soul.
+JIVA OR JIVATMA (JIVAATMA): Individual incarnated soul.
 Life.

 JIVAN MOKSHA: Liberation while alive in the physical body.